developer-zebra/developer-zebra-site/src/emdk-for-android/6-0/guide/programming_practices/index.md

 1. In the project folder viewer, open the **build.gradle** file for the **app** module.
 2. Add the following to the dependencies section.
-Be sure to update the `dir:` path to the correct com.symbol.emdk.jar path on your development system.
+Be sure to update the `dir:` path to the path where com.symbol.emdk.jar exists on your development system.

     **Windows**